j-morgan6/Catering-Website/README.md

 1.3.
 Running the Projects
 Each project (Customer front-end, Admin front-end, API) can be run separately.
 To run them, go to the project directory and run npm run dev (must run 'npm run dev' in Catering-API to work properly)

+Important Note:
+In order to login and test.
+If you want to login as customer must sign up first.
+To login to admin use: Username: Password: